 Themer Pro is a foundation child theme development WordPress plugin created by Cobalt Apps.

-It combines powerful code editing tools with simple options for you to develop your own custom child themes.
+It combines powerful code editing tools with simple options for you to develop or customize your own child themes.

-And I’m not just talking about creating custom Genesis child themes either.
-Because this plugin supports an array of popular WordPress theme frameworks, including –
+And I’m not just talking about creating just custom Genesis child themes either.
+Themer Pro apparently supports an array of popular WordPress theme frameworks, including –

 - Beaver Builder Theme